-SETA is therefore committed to safeguarding the interests of children and vulnerable adults who attend SETA for training.
+SETA is therefore committed to safeguarding the interests of all individuals who attend SETA for training.
 SETA believes that anyone who participates in any learning activities is entitled to do so in an environment that is both safe and enjoyable.

 Valuing them, listening to and respecting them

 Maintaining policy, procedures and a code of conduct (where applicable) for staff and representatives

 Recruiting representatives safely by ensuring all necessary checks are made in line with current government guidance and legislation